henhouseai/henhouse/context/TypeScript.md

 1. **Persistent Actions**: Server-rendered action links with `data-source` attribute
    - Loaded from `get_page` response `available_actions`
    - Attached to DOM elements by ID
-   - Handlers found in PageData class or ActionHandlers class
+   - Handlers found in PageData class

 2. **Hot-Cache Actions**: Dynamically discovered actions
    - Also from `available_actions` but with `source: 'hot_cache'`